How to Become a School Bus Driver in Florida (2026)

 What disqualifies you from getting a CDL in Florida?

-Several factors can disqualify you from getting a CDL in Florida.
-These include a DUI conviction, possessing a suspended or revoked license, committing a felony involving a motor vehicle, and failing the required medical examination.
+Several factors can disqualify you from obtaining a CDL in Florida, including certain felony convictions involving a motor vehicle, a DUI conviction, having a suspended or revoked license, and failing the mandatory DOT medical examination.

-Can a foreigner get a CDL in Florida?
+Can a non-citizen get a CDL in Florida?

 Final Thoughts